 Money was floating right out the window, and I had no one to blame but myself.

-The Brutal Truth About Paying Off Credit Card Debt
+The Brutal Truth About Paying Off A Lot of Debt

 Guys, we are in month number 19 of paying off debt.
 Our fight against debt is the age of a toddler.
 It would be running around the house, climbing on tables and trying to put forks into outlets if it were a child.